Russian foreign agent law: Russia

-Picket against the Foreign Agents Law in Yekaterinburg, 2021.
-The sign reads "Russia's finest people have become "foreign agents".
+Picket against the foreign agent law in Yekaterinburg, 2021.
+The sign reads "Russia's finest people have become 'foreign agents'.
 It's a disgrace."

-Russia's human rights commissioner, Vladimir Lukin, and several non-governmental groups filed an appeal with Russia's constitutional court, arguing that the law violated constitutional provisions on freedom of association (Article 30) and that the definitions of "political activities" and "foreign agents" in its text were too vague.
-On 8 April 2014, the court decided that the law did not infringe on the Constitutional right to association, and that the foreign agent designation was in the public interest.
+Russia's human rights commissioner, Vladimir Lukin, and several non-governmental groups filed an appeal with Russia's constitutional court, arguing that the law violated constitutional provisions on freedom of association (Article 30) and that the definitions of political activities and foreign agents in its text were too vague.
+On 8 April 2014, the court decided that the law did not infringe on the constitutional right to association, and that the foreign agent designation was in the public interest.